 About 80% of autistic adults with a college degree are either not working or doing a job far below their education level.
 There is clearly a barrier to employment, and an opportunity to be the employer that makes a difference.

 Don’t dismiss applications based on spelling or numerical mistakes.
 A person with dyslexia, dyscalculia, or dysgraphia could struggle in this area.
 Unless you’re hiring judges for a spelling bee, it’s likely something your business can workaround.

-Offer a distraction-free environment for the interview, or allow people to interview via video conference to help reduce their anxiety or discomfort.
-(You could even remove the panel interview entirely and use work trials instead!)
+Also, be sure to offer a distraction-free environment for the interview, or allow people to interview via video conference to help reduce their anxiety or discomfort.
+(You could even remove the panel interview entirely and use work trials instead.)

 In the interview, devalue body language such as eye contact.
 Often, a neurodivergent person will not appear to be listening in a typical way and may look around the room or appear to be fidgeting.

-The workspace pictured above – open-plan, brightly lit, busy – could be a real barrier to your neurodivergent employees.
+A vibrant workspace (think open-plan, brightly lit, busy) could be a real barrier to your neurodivergent employees.
 A common characteristic of the neurodivergent mind is often heightened sensitivity to sensory input.
 Making these minor changes to the environment can help:

 Remember, you are obliged under the Americans with Disabilities Act (ADA) (and the 2008 amendments to the Act) to provide reasonable accommodations for employees.
 That includes neurodivergent teammates.